 5. Swap Conventional Dried Apricots for Turkish Apricots

 The reason I say this is because your conventional orange coloured dried apricots have sulphites in them.
-The reason they are orange is because they have that to keep the colour.
+The reason they are orange is that they have that to keep the colour.
 Many people get headaches from it just like they do from drinking red wine with sulphur in it.
-Switch to organic turkish apricots and you will get the brown product which is exactly what an apricot should look like when it has dried naturally.
+Switch to organic Turkish apricots, and you will get the brown product which is exactly what an apricot should look like when it has dried naturally.

 6. Swap Cocoa Powder for Raw Cacao Powder

-Very common mix up is cocoa and cacao.
+A very common mix up is cocoa and cacao.
 Cocoa is raw cacao that has been processed through high temperatures which in turn kills all the vitamins and nutrients that raw cacao otherwise has.
-It’s on average cheaper but you miss out on all the goodness that raw cacao has to offer.
+It’s on average cheaper, but you miss out on all the goodness that raw cacao has to offer.
 We use raw cacao all the time in crepes, smoothies (most mornings), cakes, raw slices, vegan hot chocolate.
-I love chocolate so eating it in its most natural state with all the minerals in tact gives me magnesium, iron, copper, calcium, potassium and manganese.
+I love chocolate so eating it in its most natural state with all the minerals intact gives me magnesium, iron, copper, calcium, potassium and manganese.

 7. Swap conventional non-stick cookware to neoflam non-stick cookware or cast iron

 Sometimes we forget to stop and think about the basic things that we use in our kitchen like frying pans.
 We don’t question it because we trust that what you find on the shelves in the shop is safe.
 Wrong.
 Do your own research.
-When you do, you’ll come across articles just like this one that talk about the toxic chemicals that are used in the teflon frying pans found in most homes.
+When you do, you’ll come across articles just like this one that talks about the toxic chemicals that are used in the Teflon frying pans found in most homes.
 I have personally never used them as I have known this for quite some time.
-We use a neoflam non stick fry pan as it’s free of those harmful chemicals yet still has the non stick effect.
+We use a neoflam non stick fry pan as it’s free of those harmful chemicals yet still has the non-stick effect.
 Easy swap and much safer!

 8. Swap things that come in cans or plastic for glass jars